-If you've installed a different manufacture's adapter or a different model D-Link adapter, make sure that software is uninstalled before installing the new software.
+If you've installed a different manufacture's adapter or a different model D-Link adapter, make sure the software is uninstalled before installing the new software.
 Some utilities may cause a conflict with the new software.
-If you plan to use multiple adapters at different times, make sure the utilities are not set to automatically load when your computer boots up.
+If you plan to use multiple adapters at different times, make sure the utilities are not set to load when your computer boots up.
+Windows[®] 7/Vista/Windows[®] XP users may use the built-in wireless utility for all adapters.

-To remove old software:
+To remove any old software:

-Windows® 8 users: Press Windows Key + Q > Control Panel > Uninstall Programs

-Windows® 7 users: Click Start > Control Panel > Uninstall Programs

-Windows Vista® users: Click Start > Control Panel > Add or Remove Programs

-Windows® XP users: Click Start > Control Panel > Add or Remove Programs
+Windows[®] 7 users: Click Start > Control Panel > Programs and Features > Uninstall or change a program.
+Windows[®] XP/Vista[®] users: Click Start > Control Panel > Add or Remove Programs.